Table Of Contents

 The traditional server and cloud computing approaches require that you allocate fixed resources and hope everything goes to plan.

 However, a spike in usage from, say, a viral promotion that increases your server requests can lead to a slurp in your application’s performance.
-Contrary, serverless would let you take on as many requests as possible without affecting performance.
+On the contrary, serverless would allow you to handle as many requests as possible without compromising performance.

 You would just need to increase functions, which happens automatically inside the server.